All in One View

 How is this possible?

-We invite you to find the key package that makes this standardisation possible inside cleanepi by reading the “Details” section of the Standardize date variables reference manual!
+We invite you to find the key package that makes this standardization possible inside cleanepi by reading the “Details” section of the Standardize date variables reference manual.

-Also, check how to use the orders argument if you want to target US format character strings.
-You can explore this reproducible example.
+Also, check how to use the orders argument if you want to target United States (U.S.) format character strings.
+Join the discussion about this reproducible example.

 Checking sequence of dated-events